 How to improve communications

-To ensure positive communications with customers, you must interact with them through their preferred mode of communications.
+To ensure positive communications with customers, you must interact with them through their preferred mode of communication.
 Successful subscription providers must evolve from email or single-channel communications to multi-channel, and let customers decide how they wish to interact with you.
 The customer, after all, is king.
 So in addition to email, you should be on messaging apps and social media such as SMS, WhatsApp, Facebook, Twitter, Instagram, Snap Chat, In-App interaction, etc.

 How do you know through which channel to communicate with each customer?
 Easy!
 Ask them!
 Failing that, reply to them in the channel they used to contact or respond to you.